ConorShore/RPi_Pico_Autoloader/README.md

 Extract this folder to somewhere in your user directory (documents will do fine).

 Open RPi_Pico_Autoloader.bat in the Windows folder with a text editor and change the variables to suit your needs.
-All of the variables are explained in the comments of the script/
+All of the variables are explained in the comments of the script.

-Double click
+Double click on the RPi_Pico_Autoloader.bat file in the Windows folder to start it running